In Ordering Compression Springs - Give the Following Information as Completely as Possible:

 Many applications require grinding the ends in order to provide greater control over squareness.
 Among these are applications in which (1) high-duty springs are specified, (2) unusually close tolerances on load or rate are needed, (3) solid height must be minimized, (4) accurate seating and uniform bearing pressures are required, and (5) a tendency toward buckling must be reduced.

-Since springs are flexible and external forces tend to tilt the ends, grinding the extreme squareness is difficult.
-A spring may be specified for grinding square in the unlaoded condition or square under load, but not in both conditions with any degree of accuracy.
+Since compression springs are flexible and external forces tend to tilt the ends, grinding the extreme squareness is difficult.
+Compression springs may be specified for grinding square in the unlaoded condition or square under load, but not in both conditions with any degree of accuracy.
 When squareness at a specific load or height is required, it should be specified.